Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Method

 \subsection{FIC Intrinsic Robustness to Low-Bandwidth Feedback}

 The FIC generates a conservative field with asymptotically stable autonomous trajectories.
-Thus, the attractor energy is path independent.
-The energy equation for the non-linear spring in \autoref{eq:KdSaturation} is \autoref{ContEng} in Appendix \ref{sec:Appendix2}.
-As a consequence the proposed controller is intrinsically robust to discretisation, model-errors and noise.
+Thus, the attractor energy is path-independent.
+As a consequence, the proposed controller is intrinsically robust to discretisation, model errors and noise.
 On the other hand, this is not valid for virtual energy tank methods which rely on an integrator to track the energy exchanged by the controller to achieve passivity.
 To verify our claim we analyse the computation of energy exchanged by the FIC and a task-space mass-spring-damper impedance controller (i.e., PID in velocity).
 Consequently, the proportional, integral, and derivative terms are the damping, the stiffness, and the inertia, respectively.

-The mechanical work of a mono-dimensional FIC is equal to the difference in potential energy between the two states (i.e, A and B):
+The mechanical work of a mono-dimensional FIC is equal to the difference in potential energy between the two states (i.e., A and B):

-where E is the energy of associated with the controller state, and reported in \autoref{ContEng}.
-As a consequence the integral is path independent, and the evaluation of the controller energy is unaffected by the sampling time in discrete systems.
+where E is the energy of associated with the controller state, and reported in \autoref{eq:10}.
+As a consequence, the integral is path independent, and the evaluation of the controller energy is unaffected by the sampling time in discrete systems.
 Let's now consider the mechanical work of an impedance controller using constant gains:

 where $t_\text{f}$ is the final time of the trajectory. $k_\text{D}$, $k_\text{P}$ and $k_\text{I}$ are inertia, damping and stiffness of the controller.
-As $k_\text{I}$ is a conservative component, it is path independent and unaffected by switching to discrete time systems.
+As $k_\text{I}$ is a conservative component, it is path independent and unaffected by switching to discrete-time systems.
 However, this is not valid for both inertia and damping, which are both trajectory dependant.
-Thus, the calculation of mechanical work for an impedance controller depends on the chosen discretion, and will always be an approximation of the effective work in \autoref{Path_Int_IC}.
-For example, let's consider the non-conservative components of the impedance controller's mechanical work, and apply a zero-order hold time discretisation.
+Thus, the calculation of mechanical work for an impedance controller depends on the chosen discretion and will always be an approximation of the effective work in \autoref{eq:12}.
+For example, let's consider the non-conservative components of the impedance controller's mechanical work and apply a zero-order hold time discretisation.